aaronsaray/aaronsaray.com/_posts/2013-06-11-html5-css3-javascript-only-photobooth-with-image-download.markdown

 The screenshot window is not shown by default.
 It's loaded when a screenshot is taken.
 Its positioned on top of the content - and the body modal class is added back.
 At any rate, the close screenshot link is placed in the corner of the screenshot window.
 The only other interesting css is the button.downloaded class which adds a checkmark after the content of the button if someone downloads something (and the css class is obviously added.)

-Finally, lets look at the dragable decorations CSS.
+Finally, lets look at the draggable decorations CSS.

 ```css
 #screenshotdecorations {